evheniy/RobotsTxtBundle/README.md

 Using development environment
 -----------------------------

-The main idea is to use robots.txt for hiding from robots (Google) indexing
+The main idea is to use robots.txt for hiding project from indexing robots like Google

 config_dev.yml: